Complaints and Disputes

 If the complaint is not withdrawn Stage One begins and a written complaint, clearly specifying the issues, should be made.

-Summary: At the Preliminary stage the Welfare Offer discusses the issue with the complainant, and ensures that s/he is prepared to go through the formal procedure.
+Summary: At the Preliminary stage the Welfare Officer discusses the issue with the complainant, and ensures that they are prepared to go through the formal procedure.

 If a complaint is withdrawn at any point in the process, the withdrawal must be unconditional.